Capital Facilities Plan

-The Capital Facilities Plan (CFP) is a planning tool that lists current and future City capital facilities projects.
+The Capital Facilities Plan and Transportation Improvement Plan (CFP) is a planning tool that lists current and future City capital facilities projects.
 It is important to note that just because a project is listed in the CFP, it does not mean funds have been budgeted or are available.
 This document is a tool for current and long-term planning purposes.

 Each year the city is required by the state to adopt a CFP for planning and funding of capital projects.
 The CFP is a project planning tool which covers all aspects of infrastructure planning within the city.
 The projects included in the CFP are those that are needed to meet the concurrency requirements of the Growth Management Act (GMA), transportation projects to be included in the TIP, and other capital projects planned for the next six-year period.